top of page

 Search

 In Chinese medicine there are organ systems that connect to meridians, or energetic pathways, that cross the body in a series of acupuncture points.
 Keeping those systems in balance brings the body back into harmony and wellness.
-Sensuality and healthy libido are connected closely to these pathways.
-We will discuss some common imbalances and how they affect your reproductive and hormone systems, and how to increase your sense of pleasure and intimacy by bringing the body back into balance using acupressure and breath work.
-We will also explore some easy to find Chinese herbs and create a custom loose-leaf tea blend that will awaken your sensual nature and relax your body.
-If you are interested in experiencing acupuncture you are welcome book a visit to see me in my clinic in Denver at firelilyacu.com.
+Each organ system is related to a specific emotion.
+We will discuss how grieving can affect your organ systems, and how to bring the body back into balance using acupressure and breath work.
+We will also explore some easy to find Chinese herbs and create a custom loose-leaf tea blend that will calm the nervous system and relax your body.
+If you are interested in experiencing acupuncture you are welcome to book a visit to see me in my clinic in Denver at firelilyacu.com

 The Five Yin Organs & Acupressure Points

 Emotions affect our bodies in very tangible ways.
 In Chinese Medicine each of the Yin Organs is connected to a specific emotional response.
 Our raw emotions can create disharmony when they reach an extreme or are not fully expressed.
 This means that we can see how your predominant emotional state will impact your body and conversely, if we see a particular disharmony in an organ system we know what emotions will surface.
 Once we see the pattern we can use Acupuncture and Chinese Medicine to bring the body back into harmony.
-These are the five Yin Organs and their related emotions and how they connect to sensuality.
+These are the five Yin Organs and their related emotions, acupressure points, and foods that can support the system.
+We will also look at how grief affects each organ system specifically.

-• Spleen - Worry: Overthinking and worry weakens the Spleen, leading to digestive disturbances and fatigue.
+• Spleen - Worry: Overthinking and worry weaken the Spleen, leading to digestive disturbances and fatigue.
 For example, you may feel nauseous before a speaking in public, have loose stools with anxiety, or feel low energy from ruminating about a stressful situation.
-It’s difficult to cultivate sensuality when you are feeling deep fatigue and ultimately this disharmony can lead to a low libido.
-When the Spleen system is in balance we are more open and trusting, with a sharp intellect and healthy sex drive.
+Grieving can cause us to get stuck in circular thinking which further drains the Spleen.
+When the Spleen system is in balance we are more open and trusting, with a sharp intellect, lots of energy, and healthy digestive system.

 Foods to support the Spleen: sweet potatoes, rice, oats